apple/foundationdb/design/recovery-internals.md

 Commit proxies haven’t recovered the transaction system state and cannot accept transactions yet.
 The CC recovers proxies’ states by sending the txnStateStore to commit proxies through commit proxies’ (`txnState`) interfaces in `sendInitialCommitToResolvers()` function.
 Once commit proxies have recovered their states, they can start processing transactions.
 The recovery transaction that was waiting on commit proxies will be processed.

 The resolvers haven’t known the recovery version either.
-The CC would upate `recoveryTransactionVersion`, `lastEpochEnd` and elected `commitProxies` details to the master.
-The master needs to send the lastEpochEnd version (i.e., last commit of the previous generation) to resolvers via resolvers’ (`resolve`) interface.
+The CC would update `recoveryTransactionVersion`, `lastEpochEnd` and elected `commitProxies` details to the master.
+The master needs to send the `lastEpochEnd` version (i.e., last commit of the previous generation) to resolvers via resolvers’ (`resolve`) interface.

 At the end of this phase, every role should be aware of the recovery and start recovering their states.